 Voluntary VAT registration is available if your taxable income is below the threshold, unless everything you sell is VAT exempt.
 This can provide a number of benefits to your small business, including:

-- Increasing your business profile - It give the impression that your businesses is larger and more established, because people will assume your annual turnover exceeds the VAT threshold.
+- Increasing your business profile - It gives the impression that your businesses are larger and more established, because people will assume your annual turnover exceeds the VAT threshold.